renovatebot/renovate/docs/usage/docker.md

      "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/renovate-lookup%40sample-project.iam.gserviceaccount.com"
    }
    ```

 1. Base64 encode the prefixed service account credentials using `cat prefixed-service-account.json | base64`
-1. Add it your configuration file
+1. Add the prefixed and encoded service account to your configuration file

    1. If you want to add it to your self-hosted configuration file:

       ```json
       {
         "hostRules": [